nayanp38/penn_labs_backend_challenge/README.md

 2. db_create.py - creates SQLAlchemy database in a separate file to prevent circular imports where multiple instances of the database is created.

+3. services.py - contains services for other files to import (for organizational purposes).
+   - Functions:
+      - create_user -> creates a User object based on inputted attributes.
+      - create_club -> creates a Club attribute based on inputted attributes.

 3. models.py - contains all the database models.

 4. bootstrap.py - populates the database with club data and users.